Safety

 AChR=acetylcholine receptor; gMG=generalized myasthenia gravis; MG-ADL=Myasthenia Gravis Activities of Daily Living.

-Long-term interim safety data from the ADAPT-SC+ trial4*
+Long-term safety data from the ADAPT-SC+ trial5

 Long term safety table